 The Amazon Basin is, quite possibly, the most spectacular place on the planet.

 The Amazon is the world’s most biodiverse forest and the richest ecosystem on the planet.
-Though it’s spreads through many Latin American countries, it’s largely based in Colombia, Ecuador, Bolivia, Venezuela, Brazil and of course Peru, where it takes up an amazing two-thirds of the country, mostly its entire eastern flank.
+Though it spreads through many Latin American countries, it’s largely based in Colombia, Ecuador, Bolivia, Venezuela, Brazil and of course Peru, where it takes up an amazing two-thirds of the country, mostly its entire eastern flank.

-Cutting through northern of Peru at more than 6,000 kilometres long, the Amazon itself is the second-longest river in the world, and offers plenty of opportunity for water-based adventures, including riverboat cruising that includes overnighting, boating to inner rainforest ecolodges, paddling and even fishing (though with caimans, leeches and piranhas inhabiting the river, it might be best to avoid swimming!).
+At 6,400 kilometres, part of which cuts through Peru, the Amazon itself is the second-longest river in the world, and offers plenty of opportunity for water-based adventures, including riverboat cruising with overnighting, boating to inner rainforest eco-lodges, paddling and even fishing (though with caimans, leeches, piranhas and parasites inhabiting the river, I don’t recommend swimming in it).